 Immunization Law For Nevada Homeschoolers

 The state of Nevada does not require homeschoolers to receive vaccinations.
-Only children who attend school must receive vaccinations.
+Only children who attend school must receive vaccinations or submit a waiver.

 (see legal reference #6)